anshudutta/stockpredictor/README.md

 The service crwals various public website to get relevant information for a security, e.g. spot price, implied volatility, risk free rate, dividend yield etc. It then feeds the values to the above model and runs Monte Carlo simulation for n paths each of which is defined by a random Z value.
 The outcome is the price of the stock after x days as derived from the simulation.

 Note that this is a mathematical simulation process and not the same as technical analysis of a stock.
 This is simple giving us the mean value of a stock after x days when the above model is simulated over N number of paths.

+The simulator function is written in C++ and the service is in .NET, C#